jekil/awesome-hacking/_pages/index.rst

 - `SecLists <https://github.com/danielmiessler/SecLists>`_ - A collection of multiple types of lists used during security assessments.
 - `Sulley <https://github.com/OpenRCE/sulley>`_ - Fuzzer development and fuzz testing framework consisting of multiple extensible components.
 - `TAOF <https://sourceforge.net/projects/taof/>`_ - The Art of Fuzzing, including ProxyFuzz, a man-in-the-middle non-deterministic network fuzzer.
+- `Winafl <https://github.com/googleprojectzero/winafl>`_ - A fork of AFL for fuzzing Windows binaries.
 - `Windows IPC Fuzzing Tools <https://www.nccgroup.trust/us/about-us/resources/windows-ipc-fuzzing-tools/>`_ - A collection of tools used to attack applications that use Windows Interprocess Communication mechanisms.
 - `Zulu <https://github.com/nccgroup/Zulu.git>`_ - A fuzzer designed for rapid prototyping that normally happens on a client engagement where something needs to be fuzzed within tight timescales.